-In a world filled with specific and rigid interfaces, IT Glue takes a very different approach by letting you create your own way of organizing your data, yet at the same time giving you the ability to create standardized, multi-client documentation.
+IT Glue lets you create your own way of organizing your data while giving you the ability to create standardized, cross-client documentation.

-Flexible assets make all of this possible by providing you with tools to set up your own structured, field-driven documentation templates and adapt them to your specialized needs.
-You can use flexible assets to help you document client infrastructure, pull in information from external sources via our API, make simple, reusable checklists for your team, and so on.
+Flexible Assets make all of this possible by providing you with tools to set up your own structured, field-driven documentation templates and adapt them to your specialized needs.
+Use Flexible Assets to help you document client infrastructure, pull in information from external sources via our API, make simple, reusable checklists for your team, and so on.

-For example, let's say you need to document a local area network?
+For example, let's say you need to document a local area network.
 With proper planning, the IP network can be better organized and visualized at a high-level using flexible assets than through the individual networking devices.
-A flexible asset can capture all information in one place, including the subnet, routers, DHCP server, DHCP scope, switches, etc. We will use this example throughout the rest of this article.
+A Flexible Asset can capture all LAN information in one place, including the subnet, routers, DHCP server, DHCP scope, switches, etc. We will use this example throughout the rest of this article.

-To get started, these are the basic components of flexible assets:
+There are five (5) basic components of flexible assets:

-- Pre-built Templates – A large number of templates are available for import.
-The import process is very quick and easy from inside your account.
-The templates are an excellent starting place when deciding how to structure your data in IT Glue.
-Our Documentation Guide provides tips and tricks on how to use the templates.
+Streamline how you build your Flexible Assets by using pre-built Templates.
+Templates are an excellent starting place when deciding on how to structure your data in IT Glue.
+Our Documentation Guide provides tips and tricks on how to use these templates.
 Keep in mind that you are free to customize the templates to your specific needs.

-- Fields – Fields are the IT Glue equivalent of a spreadsheet column.
-Each IT Glue field can have a special field type for different kinds of rich content, instead of having only short text or number inputs to work with.
+Fields are the IT Glue equivalent of a spreadsheet column.
+Each IT Glue field can have a special field type for different kinds of rich content instead of having only short text or number inputs to work with.
 The field types include file upload, checkbox, long text, and drop-down, to name a few.

-- Flexible Assets – Continuing with the spreadsheet analogy, flexible assets are the IT Glue equivalent of a row in a specific worksheet.
+Continuing with the spreadsheet analogy, flexible assets are the IT Glue equivalent of a row in a specific worksheet.
 When viewed in list format, each flexible asset is basically an item in a list.
-Unlike a spreadsheet, you can open a flexible asset to get a more complete view of the flexible asset data in that row.
+You can open a flexible asset to get a complete overview of the flexible asset data in that row.